-To Intellectual Property Owners (IP) on – trademarks, patents, trade secrets, copyright, trademark registration, audits, consumer protection, employee rights, worker’s comp and more in Puerto Rico and the United States.
+To Intellectual Property Owners (IP) on – trademarks, patents, trade secrets, copyright, trademark registration, audits, consumer protection and more in Puerto Rico and the United States.

-Prevent identity theft, online scams, phishing, trademark infringement through fraudulent domain names, cyber-squatting, typo-squatting, click fraud, FTC, debt collector harassment, privacy and security measures, and deceptive and misleading advertisements.
+Advertising law, FTC (Federal Trade Commission), trademark infringement through fraudulent domain names, cyber-squatting, typo-squatting, click fraud, online scams, phishing, privacy and security measures, and deceptive and misleading advertisements.